Gerb-Voogt/Dynamics-Python/README.md

 Repo might contain the following in the future:
   - WOP3A Lecture Notes for relevant exam lectures

+Linear ALgebra lecture 8 and 15 have no lecture notes because these lectures are dedicated to acedemic reason.
+I might instead make a single file relating to different methods of proof and examples if I think it's worthwhile.
 Feel free to clone the repo or make a pull request regarding open issues.